Y-WE CREATE Summer Camp at Carnation Farms

 Join incredible facilitators Kamilla Katiyeva and Barbara Jefferson for a unique opportunity to Design Your Life!
 This week long residential camp empowers young women to create anything they can imagine from art and jewelry to choreography and animation.

-This year we’re partnering with foundry10 teaching artists who will guide you through three tracks:
+This year we’re partnering with foundry10 teaching artists who will guide you through different tracks.